uzieee/confluence-task/README.md

 ## 🎯 Overview

+> **Development Note**: This solution was developed with minimal LLM assistance, primarily for documentation formatting and code structure guidance.
+The core business logic, API integration, and technical implementation were completed independently.

 The solution demonstrates the ability to:
 - Work with REST APIs
 - Understand permission models
 - Communicate technical solutions to business stakeholders
 - Programmatically manage Confluence Cloud resources
+- Implement sophisticated workspace management
+- Handle complex permission scenarios

 ## 🏗️ Architecture